mumrah/trihug-zookeeper-demo/README.md

 ## Demo Three, creating an ephemeral znode

-Ephemermal znodes will be automatically deleted by the ZooKeeper server when the client that created those nodes disconnects.
+Ephemeral znodes will be automatically deleted by the ZooKeeper server when the client that created those nodes disconnects.

 Connect to ZooKeeper server and list the children of "/demo" (if "/demo" doesn't